 When you need a photograph or video clip for a project, you have two options.
-You could shoot it yourself, or you could use someone else’s photographs/videos.
+Either you shoot it yourself, or use someone else’s photographs/videos.
 The more affordable route is to use pre-existing imagery.
 And the best and easiest way to source images is from a good stock footage website.

 - Whether the usage rights are exclusive or non-exclusive;

 - The duration of the license;

 - Where and how you’re allowed to use the image.

 , it’s vital that you check how you’re allowed to use the photo or clip.
 The type of use usually falls into one of two categories: editorial or commercial.

 News publications often use stock imagery to help tell a story or educate readers.
 Editorial images run alongside the text in an article, to create a specific tone or mood for the writeup.
 Meanwhile, an informational YouTube video might use stock clips to provide engaging visuals.
 A few examples of editorial use of photographs: